adobe-rnd/aem-assets-autometadata-tool/README.md

 This repository contains custom prompts for AI Bat.

+The GH pages url is https://adobe-rnd.github.io/aem-assets-autometadata-tool/

 ## Getting Started

 1. Clone this repository
+2. Enter the config (get from a peer on the project)
-2. Add your custom prompts
+3. Add your custom properties and prompts
-3. Test and iterate
+4. Test and iterate

 ## Contributing